chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 ## Travis for CI

-Travis, CircleCI, and Jenkins are probably the chief tools in the ecosystem. kops, and a lot of the other projects I am a part of run Travis.
+Travis, CircleCI, and Jenkins are probably the chief tools in the ecosystem.
+Kops, and a lot of the other projects I am a part of run Travis.
 Hence why I chose Travis.
 I started with the instructions [here](http://jekyllrb.com/docs/continuous-integration/travis-ci/), but I modified my .travis.yml file.